seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 - the same actors are developing transformers for this data: text and network analysis methods (otherwise offering raw data is not of great value)
 - this triggers a re-thinking of exisiting user interfaces, and the development of new ones

 Why would we need to do this in isolation?
-Some reasons to avoid collaborations:

-- building a competitive advantage.
+After giving it some thoughts, I think that there are two big reasons not to engage in collaborations, and one of them is a false one.

+One reason not to engage in collaborations is to keep one's product secret and non reproducible, to build a competitive advantage.
 A data importer with some clever data transformation added to it can deliver insights of great value, so let's not share it.

-- technical and resources constraints.
-Working alone can let you go faster, and collaborating adds coordination and interfacing costs and delays
+A second reason could be technical and resources constraints.
+Working alone can let you go faster, as collaborating adds coordination and interfacing costs and delays.

--
+This second reason is less strong I believe.
+Coordination and interfacing costs are real, but setting up a collaboration also helps distribute work among many, instead of doing everything by one's self.
+Let's consider the steps for a service, say, creating a word cloud from the most common expressions used in a set of Wikipedia pages.
+Constructing the word cloud is far from the only operation we need!

+1. Creating a interface (web, mobile app or desktop?) where the user will express their query
+2. Hosting and maintaining this interface (server costs, maintenance of the app for multiple OS...)
+3. Finding the API client for Wikipedia and querying the data, keeping track of the changes in the API
+4. Parsing and cleaning the data
+5. Constructing the word cloud
+6. Formatting the results: a picture of the cloud, a table view of the underlying words, a gexf network format for the underlying network of relations?
+7. An interface to export the results: showing the picture on screen, downloading the picture in different formats (svg, png?), exporting to Excel and Google Sheets, visualize the word cloud in an interactive way with Gephi Lite, VOSviewer online or a custom D3 view, export a gexf or GraphML to be opened by Gephi or NodeXL?

+I believe that relatively big for-profit organizations have a motive and the resources to handle these 7 steps all by themselves (even then, they rely and contribute to open source solutions for parts of the process!)

+For smaller organizations (for profit or not) and individuals, there is a strong case to join forces when and if possible, to help each other on one or several steps of the process above.